 - Property Protection (PPI) – This coverage will pay up to $1 million in damages for property damage that is done by your vehicle in an accident.

-- Residual Liability Insurance – Bodily Injury and Property Damage – This coverage will protect you in the even that you are sued after an accident that meets the Michigan standards for a serious accident.
+- Residual Liability Insurance – Bodily Injury and Property Damage – This coverage will protect you in the event that you are sued after an accident that meets the Michigan standards for a serious accident.
 The minimum coverage is $20,000 per person and $40,000 per incident for bodily injury or death to others.
 Also required is $10,000 for property damage that occurs in another state where Michigan no-fault laws do not apply.

 Optional Insurance Coverage